microsoft/promptpex/docs/src/content/docs/reference/test-samples.md

 ## Parameters

-When invoking promptex, you can also provide filters to limit the number of test samples used in the generation:
+When invoking PromptPex, you can also provide filters to limit the number of test samples used in the generation:

 - `testSamplesCount`: The number of test samples to use in the generation.
 This is useful to limit the amount of test samples used in the generation.